-1.14 Subject to clause 8.3, the Customer shall pay the balance of the Charges on the Acceptance Date or on complettion of the project, whichever is sooner.
+1.14 Subject to clause 8.3, the Customer shall pay the balance of the Charges on the Acceptance Date, on completion of the project or when the service is set live, whichever is sooner.

 1.15 The Customer shall pay the balance of any Charges levied within 14 days of receipt of invoice.